 When choosing a bicycle helmet you mainly want to look at three things.
-Price, fit and keeping cool.
+Fit, extra features you may be interested in and keeping cool.
 Okay, and a forth thing, looking cool.
-Starting with price.
-This can go up to around £150 and as low as £25.
-The truth helmet manufacturers don’t want you to know is you will receive most of the benefit with a cheaper helmet as you will with a more expensive one.
-At least when it comes to protection.
+You also need to have a budget, there’s no need to spend tons on a helmet for a casual commute.
+Helmet price can go up to over £200 and start as low as £25.
+When it comes to protection, there are few differences between the price extremes.
 However, spending more money should keep your head cooler and provide more comfort.

 You will want to fit the helmet correctly because it will provide far better protection and it will feel more comfortable.
 A properly fitted bicycle helmet will reach about halfway down your forehead and will cover a good part of the back of your head.
 The more it covers the better.

 The strap should fit closely under the chin and should form a v-shape around the ears.
 Not all bicycle helmets are born the same and some will fit better than others.
 After you have tried one and tightened it make sure it does not wobble.